zhouzhi3859/jenkins-jnlp-slave-nodejs/README.md

 # jenkins-jnlp-slave-nodejs
-a docker image of jenkins/jnlp-slave with root and nodejs. you can see detail at [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave/) and [nodejs](https://nodejs.org/en/).
+a docker image of jenkins/jnlp-slave with root and gcc make nodejs. you can see detail at [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave/) and [nodejs](https://nodejs.org/en/).